Audition & Program Requirements

 The requirement of video prescreening will be adhered to strictly.

-*If applicants do not feel comfortable, or if it is not feasible to submit prescreening videos with a pianist accompanying, the faculty recommend:
+*If applicants do not feel comfortable, or if it is not feasible to submit prescreening videos with a pianist accompanying due to the COVID-19 pandemic, the faculty recommend:

 1. Using the iPhone/iPad app Appcompanist, which provides a customizable back-up track for singers.